 DO I NEED TO REGISTER MY HANDMADE BUSINESS?

-The answer is, you guessed it…it depends.
+In most cases, you’ll be required to register your handmade business.
 Here are some of the factors that will determine whether or not you must register your handmade business:

 Where you plan to do business will determine if you need to register your business.
 Some locations do not require you to register your business if operating as a sole proprietorship or partnership and using your legal name (e.g. Jane Smith).